“You are cleared for take-off.”

 “Just a moment.
 What does that button do?”

-Let’s be honest, you’d never try and fly a plane unless you were totally confident of the controls, had been properly trained and knew how everything worked.
-But when it comes to a business taking off, that’s exactly what people do.
-They hope their business is going to fly but they often don’t understand the key mechanics involved and don’t have the right systems in place when things go wrong.
-Is it any wonder that so many businesses crash?
+Let’s be honest, you’d never attempt to fly a plane unless you were totally confident with the controls, had been properly trained and knew exactly how everything worked.
+But when it comes to a business taking off, that’s exactly what many owners do.
+They hope their business is going to fly but don’t understand the key mechanics involved or have the right systems in place when things go wrong.
+Is it any wonder that so many businesses end up in trouble?

 Of all the new businesses created every year, barely 40% will survive to see their fifth birthday.
-It wasn’t that these companies weren’t driven by people full of ambition and great ideas, it’s because there were key areas of their business that weren’t operating properly and they were unable to fix them when trouble arrived.
+It wasn’t that these companies weren’t driven by people full of energy, ambition and great ideas, it’s because there were key areas that weren’t operating properly and they were unable to fix them fast enough or efficiently enough.

-Why do these two areas matter so much?
-It’s because their they are the principles that guide your business, unite your workforce, set you apart from the competition, and drive you forward.
-Is it any wonder that without strong purpose and values businesses also fall down on strategy implementation.
+If you can’t explain the fundamental reason why your business exists, why should anyone invest in you, why should anyone work for you, why should anyone buy from you?
+Vision and purpose are the principles that guide every business, unite your workforce, set you apart from the competition, and drive you forward.
+Is it any wonder that businesses which pay scant attention to vision and purpose also fall down on strategy implementation?
 If you aren’t clear where you’re headed, how you can put together a strategy to get you there?

-And you can’t you make up for weaknesses in one part of your business by being really strong in other areas.
-You might as well say, ‘I’m really food at taking off, but not so hot on the landing bit.’
+And for the plan to get you where you want to go, you can’t make up for weaknesses in one area by being strong in others.
+You might as well say, ‘I’m good at taking off, but not so hot on landing.’
 All parts of your business are interconnected.
-If you’re strong in marketing, operations and sales but weak in cash and talent, it will soon come back to bite you.
-Without strong cash flow you can’t hire the right talent so your marketing, sales and operations will suffer.
-And there aren’t any short-cuts.
-The only answer is to understand , implement and evolve each area.
+If you’re strong in marketing, operations and sales but weak in cash and talent, it can come back to bite you.
+Without strong cash flow, you can’t hire the right talent so your marketing, sales and operations will suffer.
+Every part of your business is inextricably linked.